jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-If the data that hits the application doesn't slot into their corresponding types, then we can handle it then and there.
+If the data that hits the application doesn't slot into their corresponding types, then there is no way the data can proceed to the rest of the appliaction.
 Maybe it is an old API format and we're on a new version.
 So there is nothing to be done except reject it and return an HTTP error code.

 Or the incoming data is incomplete -- but we can handle it gracefully by putting placeholder values.

-Or it is simply wrong data and not salvageable.
 The point is we cannot allow malformed data into our system.
 Either we handle it, or we stop the request there.

 :::